controlplusn/Tasks-Manager/README.md

    - Tasks can be sorted based on the user's chosen criteria, such as by deadline or by name.

 6. Task Filtering:
-   - Users can filter tasks based on criteria such as status, priority, or category.
+   - Users can filter tasks based on criteria such as Title, priority, or category.

-7. Task Modification:
-   - Users can update task information, including the title, category, and deadline.

 8. Task Completion:
    - Users can mark tasks as completed.